Spain says does not plan to liquidate any bank

-The government maintains plans to clean-up, recapitalize and privatize all the banks that have been rescued by the state, a spokeswoman for the ministry told Reuters.
+The government maintains plans to clean-up, recapitalise and privatise all the banks that have been rescued by the state, a spokeswoman for the ministry told Reuters.

 Earlier on Wednesday European Commissioner for Competition Joaquin Almunia told Reuters in an interview that Spain may need to wind down one of its bailed-out savings banks.